Circutor/cloud-front-test/README.md

 ### Writing (modify this readme)
 - Write in this all red flags that you find in the code.
 Any examples that would stop a code review.
 If you want to fix some of them, go on.

+  - App.js and App.jsx are duped files.
+App.js does not hold an import to its App.css file.
+CRA (create-react-app), which uses react-scripts under the hood, has a very specific way of resolving files.
+[The order can be checked here](https://github.com/facebook/create-react-app/blob/0a827f69ab0d2ee3871ba9b71350031d8a81b7ae/packages/react-scripts/config/paths.js#L34C1-L34C6)
+    ```javascript
+    const moduleFileExtensions = [
+      'web.mjs',
+      'mjs',
+      'web.js',
+      'js',
+      'web.ts',
+      'ts',
+      'web.tsx',
+      'tsx',
+      'json',
+      'web.jsx',
+      'jsx',
+    ];
+    ```
+    So `App.js` will be resolved first before `App.jsx`.
+In any case, `App.css` does seem like a [template file from CRA](https://github.com/facebook/create-react-app/blob/main/packages/cra-template/template/src/App.css), which is unused.
+This is a red flag since App styles will not be applied (although not needed) and, obviously, having duped files is not intended.
+Also, although CRA doesn't care, files with JSX use the `.jsx` extension by convention.

+    **SOLUTION**: Remove `App.js` and `App.css` and rename all .js files that use the JSX syntax to .jsx.

 - How you would make this application maintainable and scalable.
 Write here all the steps you would take.

 ## Test submission